 Being unwell can sometimes be very expensive.
-So, I’ve teamed up with Skint Dad to bring you some very simple tips and advice on how you can make this time easier on the pocket by not overspending on NHS prescriptions.
+So, we’ve put together some very simple tips and advice on how you can make this time easier on the pocket by not overspending on NHS prescriptions.

-Rather than just accepting full price, take a look at some of the cost effective solutions you can try that are there but not everyone knows about.
+Rather than just accepting the full price, take a look at some of the cost-effective solutions you can try that are there but not everyone knows about.

-Here are six simple things you can do to stop overspending and make NHS prescription and health costs that much cheaper.
+Here are 7 simple things you can do to stop overspending and make NHS prescription and health costs that much cheaper.

 Get your GP to prescribe in bigger quantities